What do you do if you discover any of the following after you filed your tax return for the year:

 You need not amend your return if you discover that you made a simple math error.
 These will be corrected by the IRS computers, and you'll be notified of the change by mail.
+Also, you don't need to be quick to file an amended return if you discover you forgot to attach a Form W-2, left off a tax schedule, or made a similar minor error.
+The IRS will probably process your return anyway, or will request you provide the omitted forms if they're needed.
 However, if you made a mistake in your favor, failed to report income, or took deductions which you were not entitled to take, amending your return may avoid all or some fines, interest, and penalties if you're later audited by the IRS.

-On the other hand, if you've been chosen for an audit, it is better not to file an amended return after the audit starts.
+If you've been chosen for an audit, it is better not to file an amended return after the audit starts.
 Chances are that the audit group will not get the amended return, and filing an amended return will only create confusion.
-It is better to discuss any proposed change in your return for the year with the revenue agent conducting the audit.
+It is better to discuss any proposed change in your return with the revenue agent conducting the audit.

-However, IRS officials have recently denied that filing an amended return automatically triggers an audit.
+Some people refrain from amending their returns, even if they discover the IRS owes them money, because they believe it increases the chances of an audit.
+However, IRS officials deny that filing an amended return increases your audit chances.
 Amending your return will likely not result in an audit unless there is a substantial change in your taxable income without a reasonable cause.
-Moreover, you're more likely to be audited if you claim the IRS owes you money, rather than the other way around.
+Of course, you're more likely to be audited if you claim the IRS owes you money, rather than the other way around.

 You shouldn't be afraid to amend your return if you have a legitimate reason to do so.
 Just make sure you do it properly.
-File the proper form, usually form 1040X, and clearly explain the reasons why you are correcting your tax return--for example, you:
+File the proper form, usually IRS Form 1040X.
+You must file a separate 1040X for each year you want to amend.
+Clearly explain on the form the reasons why you are correcting your tax return--for example: